rns21/RDK_Documentation/docs/docu/dec17/power-manager-feb27.md

-# Power Manager Documentation
+# Power Manager

 The RDKB Power Manager is a lightweight system service responsible for managing power state transitions and coordinating orderly shutdown and startup of RDKB CCSP components based on power source changes and thermal conditions.
-This component monitors power transition events from the system layer and orchestrates component lifecycle management to ensure system stability during power state changes.
+This component monitors power transition events from the system layer and orchestrates component lifecycle management during power state changes.
 Power Manager handles transitions between AC power and battery operation on supported platforms, as well as thermal management states to protect hardware from overheating conditions.

 The component operates as a daemon process that listens to sysevent notifications for power state changes, validates transitions, invokes management scripts to control RDKB component lifecycles, and publishes the current power state for other components to consume.
-Power Manager maintains minimal resource footprint while ensuring reliable power event handling and component coordination across different power modes.
+Power Manager maintains minimal resource footprint for power event handling and component coordination across different power modes.

 ```mermaid
 graph LR